WilliamsPanLab/PsychedProps/README.md

   ### 4D.
 Bottom-Up Analysis
 - **4D.I** MDMA
   Remember this script encapsulates DMN integration/segregation and autocorrelation scripting.
-It can be found in markdown format [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md), or as an .rmd [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.Rmd).
+It can be found in markdown format [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.md), or as an .rmd [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz.Rmd). *Figures for 1A, 3B, 3F, 4A, 4B, 4C, and 4D are generated within.
+Figures S4 and S8 are also generated in this script*
 - **4D.II** Psilocybin
   The equivalent script for psilocybin can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil.md).
 Note this also has the lasting effects lil' chunk of code (just after line 1,000).
-The .rmd version is [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil.Rmd)
+The .rmd version is [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_Viz_psil.Rmd). *Figures for 1A, 3C, 3G, 4A, 4B and Figure S7 are generated within*
 - **4D.III** LSD
   The equivalent knit markdown for mice can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.md).
-The .rmd version can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.Rmd)
+The .rmd version can be found [here](https://github.com/WilliamsPanLab/PsychedProps/blob/master/scripts/Stats_n_viz_mice.Rmd). *Figures for 1A, 3J, 3K, 3L, 3N, 4A, and 4B are generated within*

 ## 5. Bootstraps and AUC curves